 Litter Hotspots Program

-The Litter Hotspots Program was launched in 2013 to support a catchment wide partnership building approach to reducing litter in all waterways entering Port Phillip Bay.
-The fund was provided with a budget of $2.15 million from the Victorian Sustainability Fund.
+The Litter Hotspots Program was launched in 2013 to support a catchment wide partnership building approach to reducing litter in waterways entering Port Phillip Bay.
+The program was provided with a budget of $2.15 million from the Victorian Sustainability Fund.

 The Litter Hotspots Program brought together a mix of government and community partners to achieve its objectives, using a range of activities (collaboration, networks, training, development of resources) to build capacity and deliver lasting results.
-A core component of the program was to provide funding grants to local government and community organisations to assist them implement strategic, infrastructure and engagement interventions to achieve the four program objectives:
+A core component of the program was to provide funding grants to local government and community organisations to assist them in implementing strategic, infrastructure and engagement interventions to achieve the four program objectives:

 - supporting the implementation of best practice litter prevention projects